 What is the Colorado Lawyers Committee?

-The Colorado Lawyers Committee started in 1978, and is a group of 59 Colorado law firms committed to improving conditions for children and the underprivileged.
+The Colorado Lawyers Committee started in 1978, and is a group of more than 65 Colorado law firms committed to improving conditions for children and the underprivileged.
 The lawyers and others who donate their time through the Lawyers Committee work for systemic change through advocacy, negotiation, litigation, and education.
 Read more about us.

 Who performs the presentation?